Understanding Ear Infections: Diagnosis and Treatment

 Another test for ear infections is tympanometry, which uses sound and air pressure to check for fluid in the middle ear.
 If needed, an audiologist will perform a hearing test to determine if there is hearing loss.

 On rare occasions, when the person is quite ill, a doctor may make an opening in the eardrum, draw out a sample of fluid from the middle ear to culture the sample in a lab.
 This more extreme measure is usually used only for serious or particularly stubborn infections.

 What Are the Treatments for Ear Infections?

-Conventional Medicine for Ear Infections
+Medicine for Ear Infections

 An ear infection is often caused by a virus, in which case the only relief doctors can offer is treatment of the symptoms.
 To ease the pain of an ear infection, your doctor may recommend a pain reliever, typically acetaminophen or ibuprofen, which also helps reduce a fever.
 Aspirin should be avoided in children because of the threat of Reye's syndrome.
 Pain can also be reduced by using gentle heat from a heating pad, but be very careful when using heating pads with children.

 But many doctors, particularly in the U.S., are concerned that without antibiotics, bacteria lurking inside the middle ear can grow out of control, possibly causing hearing loss or mastoiditis.
 After all, they point out, these complications have become rare, largely as a result of antibiotic therapy.
-To be on the safe side, many American doctors treat all ear infections as if bacteria is present.
+To be on the safe side, many American doctors treat all ear infections as if bacteria are present.